StarUniversus/gcmae/README.md

 Distributed under the CC-BY-NC 4.0 License.
 See [LICENSE](LICENSE) for more information.

 ## Citation
-If you find Prov-GigaPath useful for your your research and applications, please cite using this BibTeX:
+If you find GCMAE useful for your your research and applications, please cite using this BibTeX:

 ```
 @article{quan2024global,